dohoangvuauto/AutoChallengeGB/README.md

 # GoBear - WebApp Automation - Travel Insurance

 ## Summary
->Automated Testing Framework using Page Factory design pattern and integrate with Cucumber-Appium to test the functionality of GoBear application on cross-platform and multi-platform browsers.
+>Automated Testing Framework using Page Factory design pattern and integrate with Cucumber-Appium to test the functionality of GoBear application on cross-platform and multi-platform browsers with BDD.

 ## Installation and Requirements